martinbiel/HydroModels.jl/README.md

 end
 ```

-The reserved keywords `indices` and `data` are used to specify the model indices and the model data.
-The actual values are later injected to construct the planning problem.
+The actual values of `horizon`, `indices` and `data` are later injected to construct the planning problem.
 Assuming a `SimpleShortTermData` object has been loaded, the formulated planning problem can be created as follows:

 ```julia
 julia> simple_model = SimpleShortTermModel(Day(),data)